Painting by Anthony Freda: www.AnthonyFreda.com

 The Federal Reserve Bank of New York and the resident examiners and regional staff of the Office of the Comptroller of the Currency [both] competed to weaken federal regulation and aggressively used the preemption doctrine to try to prevent state investigations of and actions against fraudulent mortgage lenders.

-Conclusion: While a few of the liberties enshrined in the Bill of Rights still exist, the vast majority are under heavy assault.
+Conclusion: While one or two of the liberties enshrined in the Bill of Rights still exist, the vast majority are under heavy assault.

 Other Constitutional Provisions … and The Declaration of Independence